How To Conceal Dark Circles With 4 Simple Steps

 OR For and Afffordable Setting Powder Try: Maybelline Loose Setting Powder .

 STEP 4: Set your foundation and concealer with setting spray

 The final step is to use a setting spray to lock that makeup into place.
 For this, I recommend Urban decay All Nighter Setting Spray.
-This spray helps your makeup look flawless for up to 8 hours!
+This spray helps your makeup look flawless for hours!
 I also love to set the makeup with setting spray because it takes away the “powdery” effect that loose powders tend to create.